-- [JT2020, Lemma 3] proves a tight reduction from finding a nontrivial discrete logarithm relation in a primeorder group to solving the Discrete Logarithm Problem in that group. - The above theorem easily extends to the case where additional scalar multiplication terms with independent bases may be added to the SinsemillaHashToPoint output before applying Extract.
-This is needed to show security of the SinsemillaShortCommit commitment scheme defined in § 5.4.8.4 'Sinsemilla commitments' on p.
-94. It is also needed to show security of nullifier derivation defined in § 4.16 'Note Commitments and Nullifiers' on p.
-55 against Faerie Gold attacks, as described in § 8.4 'Faerie Gold attack and fix' on p.
-138. - · Assuming that GroupHash[©] acts as a random oracle, it can also be proven that SinsemillaHashToPoint and SinsemillaHash are collision-resistant across different personalization inputs (regardless of input length).
+- [JT2020, Lemma 3] proves a tight reduction from finding a nontrivial discrete logarithm relation in a prime-order group to solving the Discrete Logarithm Problem in that group. - The above theorem easily extends to the case where additional scalar multiplication terms with independent bases may be added to the SinsemillaHashToPoint output before applying Extract[⊥]P. This is needed to show security of the SinsemillaShortCommit commitment scheme defined in § 5.4.8.4 'Sinsemilla commitments' on p.
+96. It is also needed to show security of nullifier derivation defined in § 4.16 'Computing p values and Nullifiers' on p.
+56 against Faerie Gold attacks, as described in § 8.4 'Faerie Gold attack and fix' on p.
+140. - · Assuming that GroupHash[©] acts as a random oracle, it can also be proven that SinsemillaHashToPoint and SinsemillaHash are collision-resistant across different personalization inputs (regardless of input length).